 She has a tour in the planning stages, but before that, she’s putting on an exciting-sounding show of her own at St Pancras Old Church in April, with music and visual elements.

-To close the evening, it’s the second headliner of the night, Ali Warren Band.
+To close the evening is the Ali Warren Band.
 I’ve had their CD with the single, What We Say on repeat, and it’s a real treat to see them again – the last time as part of Sofar Sounds last summer.
 The band have expanded to a five-piece and this includes a cellist – their fuller and more layered sound reminds me a little of Arcade Fire.
 Despite moments when the nuances of Ali’s voice appeared to get a bit lost under the weight of more instrumentation, they have some great folky material and I’m hoping they are going to be signing up for some festivals this summer.